 - the Independent Assessors will be able to suggest ways in which you can meet particular requirements, and give you examples of how other RAN Members have resolved particular issues

 - you can talk to other RAN Members who have already been through the assessment process successfully, who may be able to offer example documents and processes they use

-- from time to time we may run a free one-day training course on 'Providing a Quality Service'
+- from time to time we may run or give access to a training course on 'Providing a Quality Service'

 The Certification Process